 - Who are looking to get more research experience and help strengthen their grad school applications

-- Who meet the NIH criteria for underrepresented status (check out FAQ for more info)
+Students who meet the NIH criteria for underrepresented status are encouraged to apply. (see FAQ for details)

 Benefits of the program: